The UC College of Medicine, founded in 1819 by medical pioneer Daniel Drake, MD, is one of the oldest medical schools in the nation.

 From graduate degrees to continuing education, the college offers a broad spectrum of educational opportunities.

 The UC College of Medicine is continuing its upward path in cutting-edge research to enhance discovery sciences and facilitate translation of these discoveries to improve health and clinical care while recruiting new faculty.
 The new undergraduate program fosters scientific curiosity and investigation for our students.
 We are creating an environment of advanced clinical care that surpasses any in the region.

 The College of Medicine features 26 academic departments, offering clinical, education and research opportunities.

-The UC Cancer Institute focuses on disease-based centers of excellence to offer a multidisciplinary approach to cancer care, education and research.
+The UC Cancer Center focuses on disease-based centers of excellence to offer a multidisciplinary approach to cancer care, education and research.

 The UC Heart, Lung and Vascular Institute builds upon its nationally known cardiovascular diseases discoveries to make significant contributions to research, education and patient care.